catamphetamine/react-pages/README.md

 ```

 The `<Loading/>` component takes an optional `indicator` property which can be a React component accepting a `className` property and which is a white circular spinner by default.
+-->

+## Fetching Data

+Fetching data in an application could be done using several approaches:

+* Using `fetch()` for making HTTP requests and then storing the result in React Component state using `useState()` hook setter.
+* Using `fetch()` for making HTTP requests and then storing the result in Redux state by `dispatch()`-ing a "setter" action.
+* Using "asynchronous actions" framework provided by this library, which is described in detail in the next section of this document.
+This is the most sophisticated variant of the three and it comes with many useful features such as:
+  * Handling cookies
+  * CORS utilities
+  * Authentication utilities
+  * File upload progress support
+  * Automatic date parsing in JSON responses
+  * Persisting the result in Redux state

 ## Asynchronous actions